lucaspavlicek/toy_data/README.md

 # Generating dummy data to mimic a given dataset
 This is specifically intended for Telescope Array data.
-There are two notebook files:
+There are two notebook files, written in Python:

 ## toy_data.ipynb
 ### Organization